arbor-education/php-coding-standard/README.md

 Repository with PHP coding standard ruleset for Arbor Education repositories.

 Coding standards are defined and controlled using [PHP-CS-Fixer][php-cs-fixer] - very popular tool for the purpose and widely used in the PHP ecosystem.
 Ruleset is based on [PSR-1][psr1] and [PSR-2][psr2] standards, along with few custom rules.
-Full list of rules can be seen in [ruleset.php][ruleset].
+Full list of rules can be seen in [rules.php][rules].

 ## Installation